Caseraw/demo-argocd/kustomize/openshift-gitops/README.md

 # Installing OpenShift GitOps (ArgoCD)

-This is an example setup for ArgoCD using the OpenShift GitOps Operator.
-It uses and enhances the existing Cluster ArgoCD instance that comes with the Operator.
+This is an example setup installs and configures the OpenShift GitOps Operator.

 ## Platforms